 Event handlers define microflows that handle certain events related to the entity.
-Depending on the chosen moment and type, the microflow is executed before or after creating, committing, deleting or rolling back an object.
+Depending on the chosen moment and type, a microflow is executed before or after creating, committing, deleting, or rolling back an object.

-Use event handlers moderately.
-Event handlers will be triggered each and every time the corresponding event is raised so it has to be something that you want to always happen.
-If you just want something to happen on a certain page you can use a local microflow there, for example on a self-made Save button.
+Event handlers should be used moderately, as they will be triggered each and every time the corresponding event is raised, so they must be for things you want to always happen.
+If you just want something to happen on a certain page, you can use a local microflow there (for example, on a customized Save button).

 This property defines the event that triggers execution of the microflow.

 |Create||The microflow is executed when an object of this entity is created.
 This happens when the user clicks Create on a grid or when an object is created in a microflow.
 In a microflow-create action, an after-create action is executed after the object is initialized with its default values, but before any change items specified in the action are applied.|

 |Commit||The microflow is executed when an object of this entity is committed.
 This happens when the user clicks Save on a page or when an object is committed in a microflow.|

 |Delete||The microflow is executed when an object of this entity is deleted.
 This happens when a user clicks Delete in a grid or when an object is deleted in a microflow.|

 |Rollback||The microflow is executed when an object of this entity is rolled back.
 This happens when a user clicks Cancel on a page or when an object is rolled back in a microflow.|